zendframework/ZendSkeletonApplication/README.md

 Virtual Host
 ------------
-Afterwards, set up a virtual host to point to the public/ directory of the project and you should be ready to go!
+Virtual Host are not required with this modification, index.php has been moved to the root directory as well as the .htaccess file.
+Images, CSS, and JavaScript files still reside on the public directory and the base path has been set to the public directory